adobe/aio-cli-plugin-cloudmanager/README.md

   ACTION       (build|codeQuality|devDeploy|stageDeploy|prodDeploy|buildImage) the step action

 OPTIONS
   -f, --file=file                  the alternative log file name. currently only `sonarLogFile` is available (for the
                                    codeQuality step)

   -o, --output=output              the output file.
 If not set, uses standard output.

   -p, --programId=programId        the programId. if not specified, defaults to 'cloudmanager_programid' config value

-  -r, --passphrase=passphrase  the passphrase for the private key
+  --imsContextName=imsContextName  the alternate IMS context name to use instead of aio-cli-plugin-cloudmanager

 ALIASES
   $ aio cloudmanager:get-execution-step-log